 The circuits of productive, commercial and money capital in Turkey have been increasingly integrated with the international accumulation process since the 1980s.
 At the current level of accumulation Turkish capital aims to achieve higher profitability under intensifying international competition via relative surplus value production particularly in higher-value added manufacturing and service industries.
 At this point ICT becomes critical for the structural transformation of the Turkish manufacturing industry.
 The shift to relative surplus production and increasing production in high value-added sectors require the application of ICT in the production process.
-Moreover, the development of ICT stimulates all other sectors via communication and information sources.
+Moreover, the development of ICT stimulates all other sectors via communication and information sources.9 10

 As a late capitalist country the ICT industry is strategic in Turkey, not only in a typical sense but also because the use of ICT in production reduces the turnover time of capital, enhances control over the labor process and plays a part in the accelerated integration of Turkish capitalism into the process of international capital accumulation.
 However, the ICT sector is relatively small in Turkey in terms of its share in GDP.
-In 2005, the share of information technologies in GDP was 0.8%while the share of telecommunicationin GDP was 3.3%.
+In 2005, the share of information technologies in GDP was 0.8%1112while the share of telecommunication13in GDP was 3.3%.
 Seemingly, the telecommunication industry dominated the Turkish ICT sector with a 71% share as of 2012 (See Figure 1).